 Enabling blob versioning can result in additional data storage charges to your account.
 When designing your application, it is important to be aware of how these charges might accrue so that you can minimize costs.

 Blob versions, like blob snapshots, are billed at the same rate as active data.
 How versions are billed depends on whether you have explicitly set the tier for the base blob or for any of its versions (or snapshots).
-For more information about blob tiers, see Azure Blob storage: hot, cool, and archive access tiers.
+For more information about blob tiers, see Hot, Cool, and Archive access tiers for blob data.

 If you have not changed a blob or version's tier, then you are billed for unique blocks of data across that blob, its versions, and any snapshots it may have.
 For more information, see Billing when the blob tier has not been explicitly set.

 If you have changed a blob or version's tier, then you are billed for the entire object, regardless of whether the blob and version are eventually in the same tier again.
 For more information, see Billing when the blob tier has been explicitly set.